-PREPARATION OF THE FLASH LIGHT. a (thebies they are of) awob died only as
+PREPARATION OF THE FLASH LIGHT.

 The light should always be placed two feet behind and two to three feet to one side of the Kodak.
 If placed in front or on a line with front of the camera, the flash would strike the lens and blur the picture.
 It should be placed at one side as well as behind, so as to throw a shadow and give a little relief in the lighting.
 The lamp should be at the same height, or a little higher than the camera.
 The support upon which the lamp is placed should not project far enough in front of it to cast a shadow in front of the camera.
 A piece of card-board a foot square placed under the lamp will prevent any sparks from the flash doing any damage.
 A sheet of white card-board set up behind the flash lamp will act as a reflector and increase the strength of the picture.
+For so fat My and dark malls and lay the bulb down (to prevent accident) and pour upon the tray in front of the flame the contents of one of the capsules of powder that accompany the lamp; then uncap the camera, stand at arm's length and press the Bulb.
+There will be a bright flash which will instantly impress the picture on the sensitive film.
+Then cap the camera and turn a fresh film into place with the key ready for another picture.